ArchiveArea/libRegRsp/README.md

+> **Warning**
+> This repository is no longer in active development.
+Please use the library https://github.com/NhanAZ/libBedrock

 # libRegRsp
 Resource pack register library for PocketMine plugins Integrate the virion itself into your plugin or you could also use it as a composer library by running the command below: